-Our Nevada Obstetrical Care and Pregnancy Services
+Our Nevada Pregnancy Care and Services

 Knowing your child’s potential for inherited conditions can be critical in their long-term health.
 Genetic screenings can help detect potential issues sooner.

 Our doctors can perform testing using small fragments of DNA circulating in your blood, avoiding the need for testing measures that could be dangerous to your fetus.

 Our doctors are specially trained and will evaluate your risk for early labor.
 You can rest assured knowing we will be prepared should your child be born early.

 Monitoring your baby’s development and performing routine testing helps our staff keep you and your baby healthy throughout pregnancy.

 We help new moms manage both the physical and emotional changes associated with childbirth, providing the tools you need to keep you and your newborn healthy through the formative first months.

 Our doctors are specially trained to identify at-risk pregnancies and perform treatment that can help manage issues associated with cervical insufficiency, including cervical cerclage.

 Gestational Diabetes Management